mikestagney/error-correcting-encoder-decoder/README.md

 Tenth project created for JetBrains Academy Java Developer course - medium level project.

-### How to Run

 ### Sample input and output:

-Other than the 3 command line options, all input and output is reading and writing text files.
+Other than the 3 command line options, all of input and output is reading and writing text files.
 The output below shows the files as viewed with a hex editor.

 Example 1: